NVIDIA/NeMo/examples/nlp/rag/rag.md

 ### Indexing data

-The first step is creating the index from the corpus document(s).
-Set the path to the embedder checkpoint, document path, index saving path and relevant arguments, then run the following command.
+The first step is processing and indexing the corpus document(s).
+To do so, set the path to the embedder checkpoint, corpus document(s), index saving directory and relevant arguments, then run the following command.
 Below we explain in more details the steps run within the script.

 ```